opnfv/compass4nfv/docs/release/installation/installation.rst

 Preconditions
 -------------

-Before starting the installation of the Colorado release of OPNFV, some planning must be done.
+Before starting the installation of the Danube release of OPNFV, some planning must be done.